michaelshiloh/NetworkEverything/schedule.md

 	1. Use functions to organize your code into subtasks.
 Don't write everything in the Arduino ```loop()``` function.
-	2. Use the keyword ```const``` for variables that will not change
+	1. Use the keyword ```const``` for variables that will not change
-	3. Choose descriptive names for all your variables and functions
+	1. Choose descriptive names for all your variables and functions
+	1. Practice defensive programming.
+Think about what assumptions your code makes, and check these assumptions before proceeding.

 	As before, use three momenary switches and three LEDs, except that now both of your circuits will also be identical and will include both switches